pzaino/zvector/README.md

 I wrote this library for fun, after watching some presentations on the internet (from different authors) about dynamic arrays in C.

-### What problem does it solves?
+### What problem does it solve?

 According to a reading on [Wikipedia](https://en.wikipedia.org/wiki/Dynamic_array#Performance) on the matter of Dynamic Arrays, it seems that there are still no Dynamic Arrays libraries that solve most common limitations of generic dynamic arrays.

-So, I thought it would be fun to develop a dynamic array library that actually presents high performance also when adding items at the beginning of an array as well as inside, while still maintaining the original high performance of when accessing each item using their index.
+So, I thought it would be fun to develop a dynamic array library that actually presents high performance also when adding items at the beginning of an array as well as inside, while still maintaining the original high performance when accessing each item using their index.

-So far, ZVector has resulted to solve the traditional issues presented by Dynamic arrays, and indeed one can use it to create high performance dynamic arrays that stay fast also when adding elements at the beginning of them or inside (check 04PTest001, 04PTest002 and 04PTest003 to see how one can do that).
+So far, ZVector has resulted in solving the traditional issues presented by Dynamic arrays, and indeed one can use it to create high performance dynamic arrays that stay fast also when adding elements at the beginning of them or inside (check 04PTest001, 04PTest002 and 04PTest003 to see how one can do that).

-### Which features does it offers?
+### Which features does it offer?

 The library is relatively small, however it comes with some nice features: